 Data Breach Preparedness and Emergency Response

-Kathryn provides clients with the information needed to effectively handle potential and confirmed data breaches, including insight into state and federal regulations and requirements.
+Kathryn provides clients with the information needed to effectively handle potential and confirmed data breaches and cyber attacks, including insight into state and federal regulations and requirements.
 If a client suffers a data breach, she assists with the follow-up response, including notification, remediation, and litigation.

 Privacy and Class Action Litigation and Enforcement